Prevent Athletic and Running Injuries

 The repetition on this slightly angled surface can lead to injuries in the feet, ankles, Achilles tendon, calves, knees and hips.
 Trying to find a flatter training run especially for distances longer than 20km (12 miles) to avoid these repetitive strain injuries.

-Make Sure You Have Right Equipment: In a previous post, I discussed choosing the best shoe for your biomechanical pattern.
+Make Sure You Have Right Equipment: Choose the best shoe for your biomechanical pattern.
 This is important in making sure that you stay injury free.
 Remember that marketing of shoes and sports equipment can cause a lot of confusion that all too often leads to injury if you choose something based on hype instead of what works for you.
 Remember also, that shoes should be replaced every 6 months or every 500 miles (800km).

 For sports other than running, the right equipment can help to keep you injury free.
 Helmets, gloves, padding are all designed to keep you safe.
 Make sure you get the help of a professional to make sure you’ve got the best equipment for you and your sport.